 Due to the current coronavirus outbreak, we now accept hosts who wish to offer internships that will involve a remote work experience.
+On-site internships also continue to be accepted for those hosts that are able to accommodate them.

 LifeSci NYC will provide access to diverse talent, helping source undergraduate and graduate students for summer internships to provide you with extra support with scientific and/or business functions during the summer from youth with fresh learnings and new ideas.
 It will also give you an early look at the next generation of talent and a pipeline for your future talent needs.